 Helium is NOT a gas that the body can absorb, you are NEVER to breathe it either from the tank or from a helium filled balloon.

-If safely used, helium balloon gas is a fun inert gas that causes balloons to float for around 10 to 14 hours, great fun for parties, what is not fun is watching somebody die of asphyxiation.
-NEVER BREATHE HELIUM, it may make your voice sound funny but it is dangerous.
+If safely used, helium balloon gas is a fun inert gas that causes balloons to float for around 10 to 12 hours, great fun for parties, what is not fun is watching somebody die of asphyxiation.
+NEVER BREATHE HELIUM, it may make your voice sound funny but it is very dangerous, we cannot emphasise this enough.

 PLEASE DO NOT RELEASE HELIUM BALLOONS – it may be illegal and it is not an environmentally friendly thing to do.